Alfresco/alfresco-build-tools/docs/README.md

 ### pre-commit

+Executes a pre-commit step.

-You can execute pre-commit step in a dedicated new workflow:
+This can be done in a dedicated new workflow:

 ```yml
 name: pre-commit